ritchie46/ritchievink.com/content/post/bayesian-optimization.md

 }
 ```

 With these we can instantiate the `BayesOpt` class.
-We set at least 2 random trials otherwise it is impossible conditional a Gaussian Process.
+We set at least 2 random trials otherwise it is impossible to fit a Gaussian Process.

 ``` python
 np.random.seed(3)